SandorTeleki/inspiredvanillawebprojects/music-player/README.md

 - Play/Pause with space bar
 - Next/previous song with arrow keys
 - Functional drop down list of available songs (selecting other song starts playing it)

-## To Do:
+- Volume slider (input range) functionality to change volume of currently playing song

-- Shuffle button? (makes more sense if there are more than three songs)
+## Possible Improvements:
-- Volume functionality?
+- Shuffle button and functionality if more songs are added